LierB/LierB/README.md

 ### ♡ I love to do other stuff on computers ♡

-I'm creating digital art, editing my macro shots, playing games, destroying monkeytype and listening to music. \
+I'm creating digital art, editing my macro shots, playing games, training my fingers with monkeytype and listening to music. \
-I'm new to ricing, making my workflow more efficient and my computer pretty.
+I'm new to linux ricing, making my workflow more efficient and my desktop pretty.

 ### ♡ I love technology & tools on computers ♡